BuildByNazat/Readme-Starter-Kit/templates/python-project-readme.md

 ## Features
 - Easy to use
-- Lightweight
+- Simple structure
-- Useful for automation
+- Useful for automation or utilities

 ## Installation
 ```bash